 The Printer working group is composed of representatives from printer manufacturers, print server developers, operating system providers, network operating system providers, network connectivity vendors, and print management application developers.
 Member organizations are those companies, individuals or other groups (i.e. a university) that have agreed to participate and operate under the processes and procedures of the ISTO by-laws, the ISTO-PWG Program Participation Agreement and this document and have paid the annual assessment.
-Multiple individuals employed by the same company or other organization cannot join the PWG as individual members.
 Associates or affiliates of member organizations which are beneficially controlled or owned by said member organization with more than fifty percent (50%) of the voting stock or equity shall not be considered a separate entity and are not eligible for separate membership in the PWG.
 The annual assessment is set each year by the PWG itself.